seanprevity/france-travel-helper/README.md

 psql french_travel_db < new_french_dump_2.sql
 ```

-If you’re using Supabase, simply import the same SQL dump file through the Supabase dashboard.
-Make sure to link the database through the ipv4 compatible session pooler link.
+If you’re using Supabase, import the same SQL dump file through the Supabase dashboard.
+Make sure to connect to the database through the ipv4 compatible session pooler link.

 ---

-## 🌐 Tech Stack
+## Tech Stack

 - **NextJS** for the frontend
 - **Node/Express + AWS Cognito/Amplify Auth** for backend + login/authentication